 Some electrical instrument and equipment repairers focus on repairing the vast computer systems and networks operated in the Military.
-Computer repairers install, configure, test, troubleshoot, and repair computer systems (both hardware and software) that are used for both combat and noncombat missions.
+Computer repairers install, configure, test, troubleshoot, and repair computer systems (both hardware and software) that are used in all Military environments.
+They diagnose and resolve problems with IT peripherals, such as printers and network systems.
 They may also provide technical assistance to system users.Explore this career outside the military

 Computer repairers usually work in repair shops and laboratories on land or aboard ships.

 What you can expect to experience while on the job

 Military salaries include a lot more than just base pay.